jianjian-portfolio/jianjian-portfolio.github.io/_project/2019-08-01-su-image-annotator-js.md

 order: 16
 ---

-This project has been partially funded by the Office of Research Integrity, Department of Health and Human Services, under grants ORIIIR190049 and ORIIR180041
+This project has been partially funded by the Office of Research Integrity, Department of Health and Human Services of the United States, under grants ORIIIR190049 and ORIIR180041

 ImageAnnotatorJS is a JavaScript library that helps the frontend engineer to develop an annotating system.